-Intended for analog and digital satellite receivers, these single low noise block converter regulator (LNBR) are monolithic linear and switching voltage regulators, specifically designed to provide the power and the interface signals to an LNB down converter via coaxial cable.
-The A8303 and A8303-1 require few external components, with the boost switch and compensation circuitry integrated inside of the devices.
+Intended for analog and digital satellite receivers, this single low noise block converter regulator (LNBR) is a monolithic linear and switching voltage regulator, specifically designed to provide the power and the interface signals to an LNB down converter via coaxial cable.
+The A8295 requires few external components, with the boost switch and compensation circuitry integrated inside of the device.
 A high switching frequency is chosen to minimize the size of the passive filtering components, further assisting in cost reduction.
 The high levels of component integration ensure extremely low noise and ripple figures.

-The A8303 and A8303-1 have been designed for high efficiency, using the Allegro[TM] advanced BCD process.
+The A8295 has been designed for high efficiency, utilizing the Allegro[TM] advanced BCD process.
 The integrated boost switch has been optimized to minimize both switching and static losses.
 To further enhance efficiency, the voltage drop across the tracking regulator has been minimized.

-For DiSEqCTM communications, a tone control pin is provided to gate the internally generated 22 kHz tone on-and-off.
+For DiSEqCTM communications, a tone control pin is provided to gate the internally-generated 22 kHz tone on-and-off.